BrookeHeck/todo-app/README.md

 # To-Do App

 ## Overview
 This application is for keeping track of tasks, who is assigned the tasks, and how difficult each task is.
 The current version of the application allows you to submit the task with an assignee and difficulty level attached to it.
 The tasks show in a list to the right.
 You can change the status of the task in the list from incomplete to complete.
 A count of uncompleted tasks show at the top.
+Before this happens, a user must sign up if they haven't before or sign in if they have already signed up.
+The users are stored in a SQL database.
+The server with the database authenticates the user and returns a token.
+The token is what allows the user to read, create, update, and delete their tasks.
+The tasks are stored in the database on the server as well.

 [Deployed Site](https://symphonious-granita-4b24da.netlify.app/)